The Homosexual Was Invented in 1869

 The Greeks had philosophy that elevated same-sex love as a path to divine beauty.
 The Romans had pragmatism that cared about status, not orientation.
 The Georgians had discretion, particular friendships, and the gentleman’s agreement.
 None of them had identity.

 Then the doctors invented a species.
 Then the species was tortured in the name of cure.
-Then the species organized, fought back, won rights, built community.
+Then the species organised, fought back, won rights, built community.
 Then the plague came and the community became a lifeline.
 Then the battles were won—not all of them, not everywhere, but enough that a new generation inherited the categories without inheriting the context.

 And now we have people who cannot imagine desire without identity.
-Who think “people haven’t changed—there were always gay people” and don’t realize they’re projecting a framework backward onto minds that would have found it incomprehensible.
+Who think “people haven’t changed—there were always gay people” and don’t realise they’re projecting a framework backward onto minds that would have found it incomprehensible.
 Who write historical fiction where characters “discover they’re gay” in 1743, as if the discovery were possible, as if there were a thing there to discover.

 The identity categories were necessary.
 They saved lives.
 They won rights.
 I’m not saying we should abolish them.